Text consolidated by Valsts valodas centrs (State

 of Tax Rebates to Large Investment Projects

-capital company or licensed capital company the amount of
+capital company or licensed capital company the amount of the

 eligible costs of which exceeds EUR 50 million shall be